xenthy/fakeCTF/fakeCTF_6/README.md

-# FC: in the end, it does actually matter
+# Forensics: in the end, it does actually matter

 Can you locate this sneaky flag?